Leggi questo post in: Italiano

 Let me tell you a little more about my experience making these crochet reusable water balloons.

-Making the balloons
+Making reusable water balloons

 These crochet water balloons are made with a super bulky weight polyester yarn.
 Normally I avoid using synthetic fibers, but in this case it was important for making balloons that could soak up but not retain the water in the fibers, all the while staying relatively lightweight.